MobiKin

 9. Enable Voice Control

-Voice assistants allow you to ask them questions and return instructions.
+Voice assistants allow you to ask them questions and receive instructions.
 They keep things that go on your phone smoothly on special occasions.
 So you'd better switch them on sooner rather than later.
 Here's how:

 • On an iPhone, select Siri from Settings to enable the voice assistant.